incuna/incuna-sass/README.md

 # Incuna-sass Version 5
 Incuna-sass is getting a bit of an overhaul.

 Incuna-sass 5.0.0 removes compass dependent code from the Incuna-sass library.
-This means the following files have been remove and will not be supported:
+This means the following files have been removed and will not be supported:
 1. `browsers.sass`
 2. `inline-block.sass`
 3. `placeholders.sass`